theflyingpie/rag-app/README.md

 ### What Worked

-- Using `VectorStoreIndex.from_documents(documents).vector_store` as a simple, effective solution for vector storage.
+- Using `VectorStoreIndex.from_documents(documents).vector_store` as a simple solution for vector storage.
 - Implementing a chat engine using:

 ```python